unhjaden/comp698-final/README.md

 1. Create public repository and initialized it with a README file
 2. Open Cmder and move into top-level folder where you want to put your local copy of the repo.
    * **cd C:\Users\Jaden\Documents\COMP698**
-3. Go back into Git repo’s main page and click “Clone or Download”
+3. Go back into Git repo’s main page and click "Clone or Download"
 	![img](https://i.imgur.com/31zq88A.png)
 4. Copy URL to clipboard
 5. In Cmder, run **git clone https://github.com/unhjaden/comp698-final.git**
 6. Protect master branch by clicking Settings > Branches
 7. Click master and checked off the following settings:
 	![img](https://i.imgur.com/HTVntgA.png)
-8. Click “Save Changes”
+8. Click "Save Changes"

 ### Deploying Initial hello-world
 1. Open up source repo